Mass shooting: Gun law reform

 Responses to mass shootings take a variety of forms, depending on the country and political climate.

 Australia

 After the 1996 Port Arthur massacre, Australia changed its gun laws.

 New Zealand

 In the aftermath of the Christchurch mosque shootings, New Zealand announced a ban on almost all semiautomatic military-style weapons.

 United Kingdom

+Mass shootings are extremely rare in the United Kingdom, which has some of the strictest gun laws in the world.
 As a result of the Hungerford massacre in Hungerford, England, and the Dunblane school massacre in Stirling, Scotland, the United Kingdom enacted tough gun laws and a buyback program to remove specific classes of firearms from private ownership.
 They included the Firearms Amendment Act 1988, which limited rifles and shotguns; and the 1997 Firearms Amendment Acts, which restricted or made illegal many handguns.
+Since then, there have been only a handful of mass shootings in the country with relatively few fatalities.
+The UK has also banned the private ownership of semi-automatic and automatic weapons, and introduced stringent checks before issuing permits to private citizens to own single and low cartridge shotguns.
 There have been two mass shootings since the laws were restricted: the Cumbria shootings in 2010, which killed 13 people, including the perpetrator; and the Plymouth shooting in 2021, which killed six people, including the perpetrator.